Data-Engineer-Camp/dbt-dimensional-modelling/README.md

 # dbt dimensional modelling

-Welcome to the tutorial on dimensional modelling with dbt by [Data Engineer Camp](https://dataengineercamp.com/).
+Welcome to the tutorial on building a Kimball dimensional model with dbt.

+The tutorial is also featured on the [dbt developer blog](https://docs.getdbt.com/blog/kimball-dimensional-model).

 ## Table of Contents